-Perform DC-loop resistance on at least 10 percent of the pairs within a
+Perform DC-loop resistance on at least 10 percent of the pairs within a cable to determine if DC-loop resistance is within the manufacturer's calculated resistance.

 3.5.1.3 Pre-Installation Test Results

 Provide results of pre-installation tests to the Contracting Officer at least 5 working days before installation is to start.
 Results shall indicate reel number of the cable, manufacturer, size of cable, pairs tested, and recorded readings.
 When pre-installation tests indicate that cable does not meet specifications, remove cable from the job site.